Investigators: Janaki Srinivasan, Sarita Seshagiri

 - Estimation of the value of unlicensed spectrum in India

 - Study of Spectrum Management frameworks and international best practices

 Started December 2014, Ongoing.

 Investigators: Amit Prakash, Jillet Sarah Sam

-A consortium led by the Indian Institute of Management Bangalore (IIMB) is implementing a tele-education programme entitled Satellite and Advanced Multimedia Education (SAME) in 1000 rural government and aided schools in Karnataka.
+A consortium led by the is implementing a tele-education programme entitled Satellite and Advanced Multimedia Education (SAME) in 1000 rural government and aided schools in Karnataka.
 SAME is aimed to address various obstacles that exist in the present government rural educational institutions by providing satellite-based live interactive quality training with multimedia content for rural students from Std.
 V to X. This research study, on which CITAPP is collaborating with IIMB aims to evaluate the extent to which students’ performance is affected by the tele-education intervention.
 The study is also concerned with challenges of technology management in rural areas in terms of institutional mechanisms, human resource capacities and issues of sustainability of technology-enabled rural public delivery systems.

 Global innovation networks, regional variety and its impact on the innovativeness of firms and regions: The IT and new media industry in Sweden in a global comparative perspective